SkymanOne/folidity/reports/main.typ

 `If-Else` blocks are resolved by first resolving the conditional expression, and resolving the list of statements in the body, then `else` statements are resolved if any.
 Since the `else` statements can be another `if`, we achieve `else if {}` block.

-The `for` loop is handled first by resolving: a variable declaration statement, conditional expression, increment expression.
+The `for` loop is handled first by resolving: a variable declaration statement, conditional expression, incrementing expression.
 Then the list of statements in the body is resolved.
-Iterators are resolved similarly, instead, there are two expressions in the declaration: a binding variable, and a list.
+Iterators are resolved similarly.
+Instead, there are two expressions in the declaration: a binding variable and a list.
 Folidity has `skip` statement that skips the current iterator of the loop, it is only resolved if the current scope context is the loop.

 State transition (`move ...;`) is resolved by first resolving the struct initialisation expression.
 Then the type of expression is compared to the expected final state of the function.
 If it mismatches, then the error is reported.

-Finally, `return` statement indicates the termination of the execution of the function, and any returned data if any.
+Finally, the `return` statement indicates the termination of the function's execution and any returned data, if any.
 Similar to the state transition, the return expression type is resolved and compared to the expected return type.
-Afterwards, we toggle the reachability flag indicating that any followed expressions in the current scope are unreachable.
+Afterwards, we toggle the reachability flag, indicating that any followed expressions in the current scope are unreachable.

 === Generics

 Limited support for generics has been introduced to the Folidity compiler.
-Although a developer can not currently use them directly in the contract's code, they are added to facilitate the support of built-in functions as part of the standard library which is planned the future work.
+Although a developer can not currently use them directly in the contract's code, they are added to facilitate the support of built-in functions as part of the standard library, which is planned for future work.

 Generic type has similar semantics to `ExpectedType` it contains the list of supported types that the expression can resolve to.
 Therefore, when `GenericType(Types)` is supplied in the `ExpectedType::Concrete(_)` it is transformed into the `ExpectedType::Dynamic(Types)` and passed for another round of type resolution.